Betta fish are known for their beauty. They’re often seen swimming in the water or hiding out of sight among plants and other decorations in tanks.

 The safe ammonia level for fish is nothing but zero (0).
 Anything above will make your fish suffer and will show symptoms.
 They become less active, feel low in appetite, and gasp for breath.
 In addition, gill inflammation and swollen fins, eyes, or anus are widespread.

 Overcrowded, improperly cycled, and poorly maintained tanks are most vulnerable to high ammonia levels.
-Using an aquarium filter and regular water change and tank cleaning can keep ammonia levels safe.
+Using an aquarium filter and regular water changes and tank cleaning can keep ammonia levels safe.

 Check my detailed guide on how to lower ammonia in your fish tank.